top of page

 NCBTMB (National Massage Board): 27 CEU's are available per course, for no extra fee.

-California Acupuncture Board: 27 CEU's, Category 1, are available for Global Body only.
+California Acupuncture Board: 27 CEU's, Category 1, are available for Global Body only, for an additional fee.

 CNTI/TaoTouch (us): Two Year Certification Renewal is satisfied with any hands-on course.